chipbell4/chipbell4.github.io/_posts/2025-01-19-an-overview-of-the-trombone.md

 This method of dividing the octave is called "twelve tone equal temperment" or 12TET.

 ### Slide Positions
-The trombone slide is free to be placed anywhere (as long as it doesn't fall off), but in general trombonist refer to seven "positions" for the slide.
+The trombone slide is free to be placed anywhere (as long as it doesn't fall off which does happen...), but in general trombonist refer to seven "positions" for the slide.
 1st position corresponds to the slide being all the way in, and 7th all the way out.
 Moreover, going out a position, say from 2nd to 3rd, typically corresponds to lowering a single half step.
 Now that we have our half step ratio, we can calculate the exact distance $d$ for the slide's position $p$.